glennmatthews/aagen/README.md

     sudo port install py27-shapely
     sudo port select --set python python27

-Once you have these installed you can launch the program with `python bin/aagen`
+Once you have these installed you can launch the program (located under `bin/aagen`)

 Use
 ---